pivotal/docs-tap/vs-extension/about.hbs.md

   The similarity of an environment to production relies on keeping dependencies updated, among other variables.

-- **Deploy a workload to a K8s cluster**
+- **Deploy a workload to a Kubernetes cluster**

-  Deploy your workload straight to your Kubernetes cluster and, once your finished using it, you can delete it!
+  Deploy your workload straight to your Kubernetes cluster and, after you're finished using it, you can delete it.
 All the output for deleting a workload is filtered to its own output pane window within Visual Studio.